List of Delicious in Dungeon episodes

 Delicious in Dungeon is an anime television series based on the manga series of the same name by Ryoko Kui.
 Originally announced in 2022, the series is produced by Trigger.
 It is directed by Yoshihiro Miyajima, with scripts written by Kimiko Ueno, character designs by Naoki Takeda, and music composed by Yasunori Mitsuda and Shunsuke Tsuchiya.
 The first opening theme song is "Sleep Walking Orchestra", performed by Bump of Chicken, while the first ending theme song is "Party!!", performed by Ryokuoushoku Shakai.
 The second opening theme song is "Unmei" (運命), performed by Sumika, while the second ending theme song is "Kirakira no Hai" (キラキラの灰), performed by Regal Lily.
 The series aired its first season in two consecutive cours from January 4 to June 13, 2024, on Tokyo MX and other networks, with Netflix licensing it for streaming and simuldubbing worldwide weekly.

 After the final episode of the first season, a second season was announced.
+It is set to premiere worldwide on Netflix in October 2027.